MatzoMT/cs1302-arcade/README.md

 1. **What is a good GUI container for games?**

-   You already know that you can setup your scene graph however you want by using and nesting different types of layour panes.
-If you need explicit control over the `x` and `y` positions of some nodes, then I reccommend using the [`Group`](https://docs.oracle.com/javase/8/javafx/api/javafx/scene/Group.html) class.
+   You already know that you can setup your scene graph however you want by using and nesting different types of layout panes.
+If you need explicit control over the `x` and `y` positions of some nodes, then I recommend using the [`Group`](https://docs.oracle.com/javase/8/javafx/api/javafx/scene/Group.html) class.
    Since `Group` is a sub-class of `Node`, you should be able to add a `Group` object anywhere in your scene graph just like any other node.